RossMcMillan92/remext/README.md

 This is an experiment in mimicking the action/loader pattern from Remix 🔥.
 This allows co-location of UI, data reads, and data writes.
 The pattern also makes it very easy to write code that isn't reliant on client-side JavaScript being enabled.

+Don't think about the name too much; I certainly didn't.

 Note, this doesn't mirror the API exactly.
 It uses Next's `getServerSideProps` without altering too much.
 It is experimental and will undoubtedly have bugs.

 ## Example